centreon/centreon-documentation/en/getting-started/model-it-services.md

 you want to model.
 Don't hesitate to first model the Tree on a paper so that you'll just have to replicate the configuration in Centreon.

-Then, based on the clear overview, you now need to select which indicators to use and where they'll be added.
+> **The way you think** about an application or service IT may be **Top-Down**: you want to visualize the state of the Application > "A"
+> that relies on Network, Backends, Frontends clusters, they themselves rely on servers & network equipment which status rely
+> on service monitored by Centreon

+> **The way you create** an business activity in Centreon is **Bottom-up**: you start by creating the down-level indicators that > represent server or network equipment status, then you agregated them into Network, Frontend, Backend component and you
+> finish by creating a Top level component to show the global Application "A" status.

-You can sort them into several categories:
+Now that you know what application you want to model and what indicators this application relies on, you can sort them into two categories:

   - Indicators known to have a blocking impact
   - Indicators whose impact cannot be measured.

-In this case, only be concerned with the *Critical* indicators states that have a *blocking* impact.
-This will make it easier to list and incorporate all the indicators required for the IT service/application to function properly.

-> We recommend working with the other intermediate or critical states only after
-> you have gained sufficient experience.
+> It's simpler to start by using only the blocking indicators.
+You'll be able to add more indicators later if you
+> need to have BA status impacted more precisely.

+## Example

 If we take a simple example: You have multiple frontend servers (10) and you want at least 20% of your servers to be available.

-This will be done into two steps:
+This will be done into two steps (bottom-up):

-- First, define what's a frontend server: create business activities that correspond to frontend servers
+- First, define what's a frontend server that is OK: create business activities that correspond to frontend servers
 - Then, define our cluster: create the business activity that will agreggate my frontend-x servers

 First, we're going to create "Frontend-X" (business activity) that correspond to the frontend servers.